Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 How to be Part of the Circular Economy

-On its website, wool brand Woolmark explains that wool “can help brands enter more easily into the development of circular products”.
+On its website, international wool brand Woolmark explains that wool “can help brands enter more easily into the development of circular products”.

 “Circular design of textile products in the textile industry uses regenerative materials, ensures clothes are used more often and provides pathways for reuse, textile recycling processes and biodegradation at end-of-life,” it says.
 This is what regenerative fashion is about.

-Beckham's entire collection featured high-quality sustainable materials and standards.
-It also featured a label on each quality garment where future owners could write their names.
-This encourages “the use phase of each product to be extended”.
 Woolmark believes that to extend the life of textile products, we “can reduce their environmental impact by up to 68%”.

 The best fashion fabrics choices in the UK: we choose the best dress fabric